filip26/titanium-json-ld/README.md

 implementation("org.glassfish:jakarta.json:2.0.1")
 ```

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please submit a pull request.
+Contributions of all kinds are welcome — whether it’s code, documentation, testing, or community support!
+Please open a **pull request** or **issue** to get started.

-- Develop
+### 💻 Develop
 - Implement a new feature
-  - Fix an existing issue
+- Fix an existing issue or bug
-  - Improve an existing implementation
+- Refactor or optimize existing code

-- Test
+### 🧪 Test
-  - Report a bug
+- Report bugs or unexpected behavior
-  - Implement a new test case
+- Add or improve unit/integration tests
+- Verify milestone builds and provide feedback

-- Document
+### 📖 Document
-  - Write Javadoc comments
-  - Write a tutorial or guide
+- Write or improve **Javadoc** and inline comments
+- Create or update tutorials and usage guides
-  - Proofread existing documentation for clarity and accuracy
+- Proofread and improve clarity or accuracy in documentation

-- Promote
+### 🌟 Promote
-  - Star, share, the project
+- Star ⭐ and share the project
-  - Write an article or blog post about the project
+- Write a blog post, article, or social media post about it
+- Help answer questions or guide new contributors

-- Sponsor
+### 💖 Sponsor
-  - Sponsorship gives your requests top priority
+Your support helps sustain development.
+Sponsorships also give your feature requests and issues **top priority**.

-### Building
+### 🏗️ Building

 Fork and clone the project repository.